 He finally decided to surprise me with one for my birthday and I have been having fun with it ever since.
 It is amazing what you can create with the proper tools, like out-of-this-world smoothies, soups and dinner entrees like this Vegetable and Prosciutto Quiche.
 I first saw the recipe on the Ninja site and adapted it to fit our family's likes.
 And let me tell you, it came out delicious!

-Now maybe many of you haven’t cooked with leeks before but, let me tell you, they are tasty, nutritious and easy to add to recipes or even just grilled by themselves. (recipe coming for grilled leeks soon).
-If you’ve never seen them, leeks look like green onions on steroids and can be found in the produce section of your grocery store.
+Now maybe many of you haven't cooked with leeks before but, let me tell you, they are tasty, nutritious and easy to add to recipes or even just grilled by themselves.
+If you've never seen them, leeks look like green onions on steroids and can be found in the produce section of your grocery store.
 Leeks have a taste similar to a shallot but sweeter and lighter.
-They are in the same Allium family of vegetables as both garlic and onions and have some of the same health-promoting properties.
+They are in the same family of vegetables as both garlic and onions and have some of the same health-promoting properties.
 In fact their antioxidant properties are more concentrated than those in red peppers, cherry tomatoes and carrots.
 They also have an abundant supply of Vitamin K, manganese and folate.

 Until 5 years ago I had never heard of leeks either let alone cooked with them.
 But I have certainly changed my mind on this tasty vegetable.
 And combine the leeks wonderful flavor with prosciutto's slightly salty taste and the freshness of asparagus with gooey gruyere cheese and I would say we have a winner!
 Besides, who doesn't love breakfast for dinner on occasion?